-I act as associate editor and peer reviewer for the second issue of the CHASE Doctoral Training Partnership's open-access journal, Brief Encounters.
+Associate editor and peer reviewer for the second issue of the CHASE Doctoral Training Partnership's open-access journal, Brief Encounters.

 Researching Popular Music Conference, Goldsmiths, University of London

-I acted as one of three producers for the conference Researching Popular Music, helping to produce a podcast to allow those unable to attend the conference to engage with its material.
+I was one of three producers for the conference Researching Popular Music, helping to produce a podcast to allow those unable to attend the conference to engage with its material.
 I conducted brief interviews with all speakers, scripted and provided voiceovers to link together segments, and performed an initial edit of the audio before final mixing took place.

 Graduate Teaching Assistant